knocus/validate/README.md

 # Validate
-A golang package for simple validation of email addresses.
+(WORK-IN-PROGRESS) A golang package for simple validation of email addresses.
 This package is to be used along with sending a confirmation mail.

 ## Installation
 ```go